oeint/OR/README.md

 ./setup
 ```
 ## Shortcut command
+Quickly start the tool
 ```
 OR
 ```
+Update or install tools
 ```
 OR --Install
 ```
+Open the default settings
 ```
 OR --settings
 ```
+Want to get help
 ```
 OR --help
 ```